Skip to main content

 For all tax years, most capital equipment can be treated as a revenue expense under the cash basis.
 However certain capital purchases can’t be treated as an expense such as land, buildings and cars (capital allowances can usually be claimed on cars).
 This means that capital allowances on eligible capital equipment (that is capital equipment other than cars) do not need to be calculated.

-Any vehicles (apart from cars) purchased when using the cash basis must stay in the cash basis even if the business then switches to use the accruals basis (so you cannot claim the expense using the cash basis and then include the vehicle in a capital allowance pool).
+Any vehicles (apart from cars) purchased when using the cash basis must stay in the cash basis even if the business then switches to use traditional accounting (so you cannot claim the expense using the cash basis and then include the vehicle in a capital allowance pool).

 Note 3- Trading losses

-For the 2024/25 tax year onwards, the trading loss rules have changed so it is possible to use the same trading loss reliefs available to businesses using the accruals basis.
-This means that from 2024/25, losses arising when using the cash basis can now be offset against other taxable income in the same tax year (known as sideways loss relief) or carried back against taxable income in the previous tax year, as well as carried forward to use against future trading profits.
+For the 2024/25 tax year onwards, the trading loss rules have changed so it is possible to use the same trading loss reliefs available to businesses using traditional accounting.
+This means that from 2024/25 onwards, losses arising when using the cash basis can now be offset against other taxable income in the same tax year (known as sideways loss relief) or carried back against taxable income in the previous tax year, as well as carried forward to use against future trading profits.
 See our Trading losses page for more information about the various ways trading losses can be used to reduce your tax.

 For tax years before 2024/25, any trading losses could be carried forward to be offset against business profits in the future.
-It was not possible to carry losses back to be used against profits made in the previous three tax years (unless your business stops trading) or to use losses against other income earned during the same tax year (known as sideways loss relief) as you could do if you prepared accounts on the accruals basis.
+It was not possible to carry losses back to be used against profits made in the previous three tax years (unless your business stopped trading) or to use losses against other income earned during the same tax year (known as sideways loss relief) as you could do if you prepared accounts using traditional accounting.

-If your business made losses during the 2023/24 tax year, then it may not have been appropriate to have used the cash basis as there were more ways to get tax relief for losses by using the accruals basis.
+If your business made losses during the 2023/24 tax year, then it may not have been appropriate to have used the cash basis as there were more ways to get tax relief for losses by using traditional accounting.

-If you leave the cash basis then there are transitional rules when electing to use the accruals basis.
+If you leave the cash basis then there are transitional rules when electing to use traditional accounting (accruals basis).
 These rules are to ensure that overall taxable profits are correct by taxing income and deducting all expense payments only once.

-The steps you will need to take to move from the cash basis to the accruals basis are made during the first year of using the accruals basis, but the tax adjustment is spread over six years.
+The steps you will need to take to move from the cash basis to traditional accounting are made during the first year of using traditional accounting, but the tax adjustment is spread over six years.
 However, this six-year period can be shortened if you prefer.

-The spreading adjustment when moving from the cash basis to the accruals basis is different to the spreading of profits if you are affected by the basis period reform rules.
+The spreading adjustment when moving from the cash basis to traditional accounting is different to the spreading of profits if you are affected by the basis period reform rules.

 The best way to explain this is by considering an example:

-Example – changing from cash basis to the accruals basis
+Example – changing from cash basis to traditional accounting (accruals basis)

-However, Emilio decides it would be beneficial to use the accruals basis due to the regular stock-takes he needs to make and moves to the accruals basis of accounting for his accounting year to 31 March 2025 (2024/25 tax year).
+However, Emilio decides it would be beneficial to use traditional accounting (accruals basis) due to the regular stock-takes he needs to make and moves to traditional accounting for his accounting year to 31 March 2026 (2025/26 tax year).
 The effect of this on the above is as follows:

-1. Any sales made under the cash basis where payment was received after moving to the accruals basis must be included as income under the accruals basis tax year otherwise this income will not be taxed.
-Therefore, Emilio needs to account for the income of £600 in 2024/25 even though he is now using the accruals rules because otherwise this income would not be taxed.
-Emilio needs to increase his sales income in 2024/25 by up to £600, depending on his spreading adjustment (as explained under the heading, The spreading adjustment below).
+1. Any sales made under the cash basis where payment was received after moving to traditional accounting must be included as income under traditional accounting otherwise this income will not be taxed.
+Therefore, Emilio needs to account for the income of £600 in 2025/26 even though he is now using the traditional accounting rules because otherwise this income would not be taxed.
+Emilio needs to increase his sales income in 2025/26 by up to £600, depending on his spreading adjustment (as explained under the heading, The spreading adjustment below).

-2. Any expenses incurred under the cash basis but not actually paid for until the business was using the accruals basis, must be deducted under the accruals basis.
-Emilio would not have included the clothing stock as an expense during the 2023/24 tax year as he did not pay for the stock until the following tax year.
-Therefore, an adjustment must be made under the transitional rules to include this stock as an additional expense in the 2024/25 tax year.
+2. Any expenses incurred under the cash basis but not actually paid for until the business was using traditional accounting, must be deducted under traditional accounting.
+Emilio would not have included the clothing stock as an expense during the 2024/25 tax year as he did not pay for the stock until the following tax year.
+Therefore, an adjustment must be made under the transitional rules to include this stock as an additional expense in the 2025/26 tax year.

-3. Capital expenditure will normally be treated as an expense under the cash basis and upon moving to the accruals basis will be treated as a capital allowance asset with no capital allowances left to claim.
+3. Capital expenditure will normally be treated as an expense under the cash basis and upon moving to traditional accounting will be treated as a capital allowance asset with no capital allowances left to claim.
 The exception to this rule will be when an asset has been bought on hire purchase as only the cash payments made will have been treated as an expense under the cash basis.
-After moving to the accruals basis, the remainder of the cost of the asset will either be treated as unrelieved expenditure in the general capital allowances pool or be fully written down using the annual investment allowance.
+After moving to traditional accounting, the remainder of the cost of the asset will either be treated as unrelieved expenditure in the general capital allowances pool or be fully written down using the annual investment allowance.

-Therefore, when Emilio moves from the cash basis to the accruals basis, he will be able to treat the till as an asset qualifying for capital allowances and will claim either the annual investment allowance for £1,100 (which is the total cost less payments made so £1,500 less £400) or include £1,100 as a general pool asset and claim writing down allowances.
+Therefore, when Emilio moves from the cash basis to traditional accounting, he will be able to treat the till as an asset qualifying for capital allowances and will claim either the annual investment allowance for £1,100 (which is the total cost less payments made so £1,500 less £400) or include £1,100 as a general pool asset and claim writing down allowances.

-We cover changing to the cash basis from the accruals basis on our Accounts: accruals basis webpage.
+We cover changing to the cash basis from traditional accounting under our heading below, Changing to the cash basis from traditional accounting.

 The spreading adjustment

-When leaving the cash basis, any additional income arising from the move to the accruals basis is spread over six years and taxed 1/6th in each year.
+When leaving the cash basis, any additional income arising from the move to traditional accounting (accruals basis) is spread over six years and taxed 1/6th in each year.
 If you do not want to spread the adjustment income over six years you can elect to accelerate the charge and decide how much you want it to be in each tax year.

 Example – accelerating the spreading adjustment

-Isha wants to move from the cash basis to the accruals basis of accounting for her accounting period ending on 31 March 2025 (2024/25 tax year).
-She had sales income of £2,400 from the year ended 31 March 2024 which she had not received by 31 March 2024.
-She received this income in the first few months of her accounting period for the year ended 31 March 2025 and so this is additional income for 2024/25 by moving from the cash basis to the accruals basis in 2024/25.
+Isha wants to move from the cash basis to the traditional accounting for her accounting period ending on 31 March 2026 (2025/26 tax year).
+She had sales income of £2,400 from the year ended 31 March 2025 which she had not received by 31 March 2025.
+She received this income in the first few months of her accounting period for the year ended 31 March 2026 and so this is additional income for 2025/26 by moving from the cash basis to traditional accounting in 2025/26.

 Leaving the cash basis before 6 April 2024

-For the 2024/25 tax year onwards the cash basis is the default way of preparing your self-employment accounts, unless you elect to use the accruals basis instead.
+For the 2024/25 tax year onwards the cash basis is the default way of preparing your self-employment accounts, unless you elect to use traditional accounting (accruals basis) instead.

 This section explains the rules for the 2023/24 tax year and prior tax years.